RaymondLoranger/map_sorter/README.md

 # Map Sorter

-Sorts a list of `maps`¹ as per a list of sort specs (ascending/descending keys).
+Sorts a list of `maps` as per a list of sort specs (ascending/descending keys).

-¹<em>Or keywords or structures implementing the Access behaviour.</em>
+Also works for keywords or structures implementing the Access behaviour.

 ## Installation

 The package can be installed by adding `:map_sorter` to your list of